DataScience4Psych/package/README.md

 ![License](https://img.shields.io/badge/License-GPL_v3-blue.svg)
 <!-- badges: end -->

-The DS4P R package offers a comprehensive suite of functions tailored for extended behavior genetics analysis, including model identification, calculating relatedness, pedigree conversion, pedigree simulation, and more.
+The DS4P R package offers a suite of functions developed to as part of the Data Science for Psychologists course.

 ## Installation